23reide/Vanderbilt-Blockchain-Pre-Hackathon-Prep/README.md

 ### 3. Deploy Smart Contract

 1. Open [Remix IDE](https://remix.ethereum.org/).
-2. Copy the smart contract from this repo.
+2. Copy the smart contract from this repo (message.sol).
+Paste into Remix IDE in a new file.
-3. Copy the smart contract from this repo.
-3. Compile & deploy to **Sepolia** using MetaMask.
+3. Compile & deploy to **Sepolia** using MetaMask (Deploy & Run Transactions > Evironment > Browser Extension > Sepolia Testnet - MetaMask > Deploy).
 4. Save the **contract address** and **ABI**.
 5. Leave a message about what merch we should get (Quarterzip, Hoodie, Polo)